 \begin{fmffile}{fg3}

 \end{fmffile}

-At first glance, the possible diagrams which could generate gaugino mass can be drawn as in Figure \ref{fg:4}, and a similar calculation seems to give the gaugino mass as in \eqref{eq:1-4}.
-But after checking the R-charge conservation for each vertex in the loop, it is found that the loop diagram in Figure \ref{fg:4} is valid only if $r_X = r_Y$.
-Then the R-symmetry allows $X$ to have all the coupling which $Y$ has with messengers, and vise versa.
+At first glance, one can draw diagrams as shown in Figure~\ref{fg:4} which give a similar gaugino mass as done in ordinary gauge mediation models.
+But after checking R-charge conservation conditions for each vertex in the loop, it is found that the loop diagrams in Figure~\ref{fg:4} are valid only if $r_X = r_Y$.
+Then the R-symmetry allows $X$ to have all the messenger couplings which $Y$ has, and vise versa.
 There is no clear distinction between $X$ and $Y$ fields and the separation \eqref{eq:3-1} becomes non-generic.

 \begin{fmffile}{fg4}

 \end{fmffile}